slydomon/Leetcode/Template-Trie.md

         }
         if(count == 1)
         {
-          cur.~node() ; //no other children and safely destruct the node and will recursively destruct. return ;
+          cur.~Node() ; //no other children and safely destruct the node and will recursively destruct. return ;
         }
       }